 Like a good Scout, you can take steps in advance to be prepared for a crisis.
 In addition to such basics as emergency lights, stock up on bottled water and non-perishable food, especially baby formula and pet chow.
 A manual can opener is a must if your rations include canned goods.
 Owners of gas ranges are in luck.
 Otherwise an indoor-safe emergency stove is advisable.
 (Even without any kind of stove, I know a determined caffeine addict who once boiled water for coffee over a candle flame!)

 Some people recommend having a portable cooler on hand for food storage, but you can achieve similar results by placing dry ice or ice blocks in your refrigerator … presuming, of course, that you'll have access to a source of ice unaffected by the outage.
-Load your fridge and freezer as much as possible as a general rule, supplementing with water-filled plastic bottles filled if necessary – this will minimize air spaces and help keep food colder (aa well as adding to your appliances' everyday energy efficiency).
+As a general good practice, load your fridge and freezer as much as possible, supplementing with water-filled plastic bottles filled if necessary – this will minimize air spaces and help keep food colder (as well as adding to your appliances' everyday energy efficiency).

 Keep Food Cold

 Your refrigerator’s internal temperature will stay cool longer if you can avoid opening it.
 On winter days, take out any items you wish to use shortly and store them in a cold place, such as a windowsill away from the sun.
 Meat and easily spoiled foods should be quickly placed in the freezer when possible, particularly if the power is not likely to be restored for some time.
 Food in your closed refrigerator will stay safe for human consumption at least four hours, potentially longer in a very cold kitchen.

 A chest or upright freezer will keep its contents frozen for approximately 24 hours without electricity if it is half full, and for two to four days when completely filled.
 You can help keep cold air inside both your fridge and freezer by insulating them with blankets, making sure that the compressor is not covered.